Crate Training | Puppy Food | Potty Schedules | Training Videos and Books

 Only praise when she potties where you want her to but don't scold her (even playfully) when she has an accident.
 Remember - she's a baby and she will have accidents!

 Consistency in training is key with having a well trained, obedient life long companion.
 A basic obedience class or puppy Kindergarten is highly recommended.
 There are many good books and DVD's as well.
 I liked Jan Fennell's The Dog Listener.
 It gives good instruction on how to lovingly establish yourself as the Leader of the Pack in the eyes of your new puppy.
 (Which will actually make her adore you more!!)
-Other suggestions for trainers to follow are Ian Dunbar's Academy, Cesar Millan's Dog Whisperer series.
+Other suggestions for trainers to follow are Ian Dunbar's Academy, Cesar Millan's Dog Whisperer series, and the book, The Art of Raising a Puppy by the Monks of New Skete.
 Also check out McMann Dogs YouTube channel.
+Another great follow on Instagram is @good_wellesley_dogs_training.
+Potty schedule tips and Strategies when Training (and so much more).
 They cover many common issues with training and establishing how to control your home's environment so you don't set your dog up for failure.

 Be aware of what is toxic to your puppy!
 Please remember your pet doesn't know what he cannot eat - and eating things is part of his natural instinct to explore.
 Click here for a list of toxins to your pet.
 Some will surprise you!